 James Hagy is Distinguished Adjunct Professor of Law at New York Law School.
 He also founded and directs The Rooftops Project at New York Law School’s Center for Real Estate Studies.
-Professor Hagy also is an affiliated transnational professor at Peking University School of Transnational Law, is a Senior Lecturer in Residence at Loyola University of Chicago School of Law, as serves an adjunct professor at the Case Western Reserve University School of Law and at the Center for Real Estate Law of the John Marshall Law School.
+Professor Hagy also is an affiliated transnational professor at Peking University School of Transnational Law, is a Distinguished Lecturer in Residence at Loyola University Chicago School of Law, and serves as an adjunct professor at the Case Western Reserve University School of Law.

 During his 28-year career with Jones Day, the global law firm, Professor Hagy served for 10 years as co-chair of the firm’s worldwide general real estate practice.
 He also formed and chaired the firm’s Corporate Real Estate Services practice worldwide and served in a variety of additional management roles.
 He has advised a broad range of Fortune 500, FT 500, and private companies in major national and international transactions.